Potluck Sausage-Stuffed Mushrooms Recipe

 - 2 tablespoons grated Parmesan cheese

-- 2. In a large skillet, heat 1-1/2 tablespoons butter.
-Cook stems and onion until tender.
-Add the lemon juice, basil, salt and pepper; cook until almost all the liquid has evaporated.
-Cool.
+- 2. In a skillet, heat 1-1/2 tablespoons butter; saute onion and stems over medium-high heat until tender.
+Stir in lemon juice and seasonings; cook until juices are almost evaporated.
+Cool slightly.

-- 3. In a large bowl, combine the mushroom mixture, sausage and parsley; stuff reserved mushroom caps.
-Combine crumbs and cheese; sprinkle over tops.
-Dot each with remaining butter.
+- 3. Mix sausage, parsley and onion mixture; spoon into mushroom caps.
+Mix bread crumbs and cheese; sprinkle over tops.
+Dot with remaining butter.

 Reviews for Potluck Sausage-Stuffed Mushrooms